Crooked gambler and liquor man was Portland’s first police chief

 By Finn J.D.
-John — July 1, 2012
+John

-“Any desperado who had the necessary abilities could always get himself elected city marshal,” wrote Portland ex-gambler and saloonkeeper Edouard Chambreau in his autobiography, sometime in the 1870s.
+“ANY DESPERADO WHO had the necessary abilities could always get himself elected city marshal,” wrote Portland ex-gambler and saloonkeeper Edouard Chambreau in his autobiography, sometime in the 1870s.

 Chambreau would have known.
 At the very time he was committing the story of his life to writing, one of his old friends from the Gold Rush days was sitting at a desk downtown in the city offices — an old friend and onetime business partner named James Lappeus, Portland Chief of Police.